 There’s another layer built into the power dynamics that surround and control Stephanie in Duet For One.
 While we never see or hear him, her husband chose this psychiatrist.
 Through her later career, she, a musician, has mostly played music composed by him.
 She continues the sessions against her will but at his request.
 In the light of her illness, she now hopes to support his career through secretarial work.
 For a woman who is externally so poised and powerful, it’s striking to see the effective control that her marriage continues to exert.

-The sphere of the psychiatrist’s office quickly forms itself into a place where the power imbalances of the outside world are thrashed out without the restrictions of convention.
+The sphere of the psychiatrist’s office in Duet For Play quickly forms itself into a place where the power imbalances of the outside world are thrashed out without the restrictions of the convention.
 Here, it becomes appropriate to mock and derail, to mock accents and to overstep boundaries.
 Through a rebalancing of power in this far smaller arena, the real world is perhaps somehow momentarily balanced in the same way.
 The set, a delightfully detailed and timeless psychiatrist’s office seemingly suspended in and surrounded by blackness, add to this: for all its connection to reality, this space is a world alone, with space for rage and grief on an unimaginable scale, but with little consequence to come from these things.

 It’s notable that in the final section of act one of Duet For Play, Stephanie appears in clothes that incidentally match the office’s colour scheme.
 In her final lines of the act, we learn that her practice room, her most intimate and private space, is blue.
 Like the suit, Dr Feldmann wears at that moment.
 There’s something lovely in this – a sense of human unity that the act has built gently towards, coming to an impossibly neat conclusion as each manages to draw close to the other for the first time.
 The parts, after an hour of twisting and turning, have finally slotted together.